Two of Us (Robert Goulet album)

-Two of Us is the second studio album by American singer Robert Goulet, released in August 1962 by Columbia Records.
+Two of Us is the second studio album by American singer Robert Goulet, released in August 1962 by Columbia Records, and was available both in stereo and mono.
 It was produced by Jim Foglesong.

-Charts
+Chart performance

 The album debuted on the Billboard Top LPs chart in the issue dated September 1, 1962, and remained on the chart for 55 weeks, peaking at number 20.
 It debuted on the Cashbox albums chart in the issue dated August 25, 1962, and remained on the chart for a total of 38 weeks, peaking at number 17.

 The single from the album, "Two of Us" bubbled under" Billboards Hot 100, for its sole week in the issue dated April 13, 1963, reaching number 132.

 Other releases

 The album was released on compact disc as one of two albums on one CD by Columbia Records on March 31, 2003, as tracks 1 through 12 with tracks 13 through 24 consisting of Goulet's Columbia 1965 album, Begin to Love.
 Two of Us was included in a box set entitled The Wonderful World of Robert Goulet - The First Four Albums, released on June 23, 2017.